🤖 AI-Assisted Product Development, in Practice

 This applied R&D effort demonstrates several transferable patterns:

-2. Co-located Artifacts: Keep requirements, decisions, and implementation together
+2. Co-located Artifacts: Keep requirements, decisions, and implementation together as grounding context

 3. Regulatory Grounding: Use external constraints as forcing functions for discipline